shlemiel/vimrc/README.md

 * [vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors): Yet another attempt at bringing Sublime Text's multiple selection feature into Vim.
 * [vimwiki](https://github.com/vimwiki/vimwiki): A personal wiki for Vim.
 * [vim-table-mode](https://github.com/dhruvasagar/vim-table-mode): An awesome automatic table creator & formatter allowing one to create neat tables as you type.
-* [ack.vim](https://github.com/mileszs/ack.vim): Run your favorite search tool from Vim, with an enhanced results list.
+* [vim-ripgrep](https://github.com/jremmen/vim-ripgrep): A line-oriented search tool that recursively searches the current directory for a regex pattern.
 * [vim-signature](https://github.com/kshenoy/vim-signature): A plugin to place, toggle and display marks.
 * [vim-expand-region](https://github.com/terryma/vim-expand-region): A Vim plugin that allows you to visually select increasingly larger regions of text using the same key combination.
 * [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object): Defines a new text object, based on indentation levels.